-When establishing a company in Japan, it is necessary to pay the capital into a bank account.
+When establishing a company in Japan, paying the capital into a bank account is necessary.
 The payment must be made before the registration of the company.

 In that case, it is allowed to use the personal account of the representative director or director who is a different person from the founder (Ministry of Justice, Civil and Commercial Code No. 41, March 17, 2017,)

-If all of the founders and directors do not have a bank account in Japan, the account to which the capital is paid can be third-party’s.
-In other words, if there is a collaborator who has a bank account in Japan, the capital can be transferred to that collaborator’s bank account.
+If all of the founders and directors do not have a bank account in Japan, the account to which the capital is paid can be third-party.
+In other words, if a collaborator has a bank account in Japan, the capital can be transferred to that collaborator’s bank account.

 Financial institutions for the payment of capital are not limited to the domestic head office and branch offices of Japanese banks but can also be overseas branches.
 It is also possible to use a foreign bank’s branch in Japan.